 (a) The Department receives output from generation of the McNeil Generating Station, the Burlington Gas Turbine, the Winooski One hydroelectric facility, the Airport Solar array, and the Pine Street Solar array.
-BED is responsible for the operation of all these resources.
-BED is entitled to 50% of the output of the McNeil Generating Station as 50% owner; BED owns 100% of the other resources and is entitled to 100% of their output.
+The Department is responsible for the operation of all these resources.
+The Department is entitled to 50% of the output of the McNeil Generating Station as 50% owner; The Department owns 100% of the other resources and is entitled to 100% of their output.

 - (b) In addition to energy provided by its owned generation, the Department purchases a portion of its electricity requirements pursuant to long-term (greater than one year in duration) contracts.
-During the fiscal years ended June 30, 2023 and 2022, long-term sources of purchased power included: - 1.
-New York Power Authority (NYPA) power from hydro stations on the Niagara and St. Lawrence rivers under contracts through September 1, 2025 (Niagara) and through April 30, 2032 (St. Lawrence). - Under a contract that was originally scheduled to expire in 2021, but which was extended for five years, the Department receives 16 MW (40%) of Vermont Wind's wind farm in northeast Vermont (Sheffield) through October 18, 2026.
-BED's 16 MW entitlement is expected to provide approximately 9% of BED's annual energy requirements. - 3.
+During the fiscal years ended June 30, 2024 and 2023, long-term sources of purchased power included: - 1.
+New York Power Authority (NYPA) power from hydro stations on the Niagara and St. Lawrence rivers under contracts through April 30, 2032. - 2.
+Under a contract that was originally scheduled to expire in 2021, but which was extended for five years, the Department receives 16 MW (40%) of Vermont Wind's wind farm in northeast Vermont (Sheffield) through October 18, 2026.
+The Department's 16 MW entitlement is expected to provide approximately 9% of the Department's annual energy requirements. - 3.
 The Department purchases energy from the Georgia Mountain Community Wind (GMCW) project, which began commercial operation on December 31, 2012.
 Pursuant to a 25-year contract, the Department receives 10MW (100%) entitlement from GMCW's wind farm in Milton/Georgia, Vermont.
-GMCW is expected to produce energy sufficient to meet approximately 8% of BED's annual energy needs. - 4.
+GMCW is expected to produce energy sufficient to meet approximately 8% of the Department's annual energy needs. - 4.
 Deliveries pursuant to a ten-year contract with Hancock Wind began in December 2016.
 Under the contract, which expires in December 2026, the Department will receive 13.5 MW (26.5%) of Hancock's wind farm.
-It is expected to produce energy sufficient to meet approximately 11% of BED's annual energy needs. - 5.
-Prior to 2017, BED received energy from long-term purchases from a number of small in-state resources under a state-mandated feed-in tariff program (called Standard Offer resources).
-Effective January 1, 2017, BED was exempted from purchasing energy from these high-priced resources (in recognition of its 100% renewable energy purchases).
-No power was received from Standard Offer Resources in either FY22 or FY23.
-BED expects this exemption to continue through at least December 31, 2024. - 6.
-The Burlington City Council, the Vermont Public Utility Commission, and the voters of Burlington have approved a 23-year energy-only contract with Hydro-Quebec.
+It is expected to produce energy sufficient to meet approximately 11% of the Department's annual energy needs. - 5.
+Prior to 2017, the Department received energy from long-term purchases from small in-state resources under a state-mandated feed-in tariff program (called Standard Offer resources).
+Effective January 1, 2017, the Department was exempted from purchasing energy from these high-priced resources (in recognition of its 100% renewable energy purchases).
+No power was received from Standard Offer Resources in either fiscal year 2023 or 2024.
+The Department expects this exemption to continue through at least December 31, 2025. - 6.
+The Burlington City Council, the Vermont PUC, and the voters of Burlington have approved a 23-year energy-only contract with Hydro-Quebec.
 Deliveries began (for the Department) in November 2015.
 Under the contract, the Department received 5 MW of contract energy for the period November 1, 2015 to October 31, 2020 and is now receiving a second (additional) 4 MW of contract energy for the period November 1, 2020 to October 31, 2038 (i.e., 9 MW in total).
-BED's entitlement is expected to provide 16% of BED's annual energy requirements at the 9 MW level. - 7.
-In 2013, BED entered a long-term power agreement to purchase the output of a 2.5 MW solar generating facility located in Burlington (South Forty Solar).
+BED's entitlement is expected to provide 16% of the Department's annual energy requirements at the 9 MW level. - 7.
+In 2013, the Department entered a long-term power agreement to purchase the output of a 2.5 MW solar generating facility located in Burlington (South Forty Solar).
 This facility came online in January of 2018 and provides the Department with VT Tier 2 RECs as well as energy and reduced capacity and transmission requirements.